WHO WE ARE

 HELP New Mexico, Inc. (HELP-NM) was created and incorporated as Home Education Livelihood Program, Inc. in 1965 by the interdenominational New Mexico Council of Churches and its successor, the New Mexico Conference of Churches and Church Women United.
 The founders included pastors, ranchers, farmworkers, housewives, businessmen and government workers.
 The HELP-NM organization is governed by 18 Board of Directors representing sectors including public, business, low income, native American, parents and other community members.

 For more than 51 years, HELP New Mexico, Inc. (HELP-NM), has provided services to more than 950,000 individuals and families.
-Migrant families, self-employed farmers and ranchers, low-income families, abused and neglected children, senior citizens, people with disabilities and disadvantaged youth have all benefitted from our programs and services.
+Migrant families, self-employed farmers and ranchers, low-income families, abused and neglected children, senior citizens, people with disabilities and disadvantaged youth have all benefited from our programs and services.
 These services have included adult education, job training, early childhood development and education, youth development and care, self-help housing construction, rural health clinics, land development, job placement, literacy training, affordable housing, nutritious meals and family counseling.

 Office of Economic Empowerment